AlexTheRegent/tld-GameTweaks/README.md

 Redux of FasterActionMod by __felipeds__ + fixed fishing.

 This mod can cause visual bug "item message stuck" (very rare and I've probably fixed it, but who knows).
+This bug will disappear after change of location.

 Also can cause old bug "stuck with bare hands on pickup" (I've probably fixed it too).
+This bug will disappear only after save restart.

 To avoid bugs you can set action speed (container time works fine) to 0.5 (1.0 will be 100% safe) second in FasterActionRedux.xml.
 This will protect you from these very rare bugs (which I've probably fixed since I've didn't encounter them in 1h).

 I highly recommend you to try this mod despite possible bugs (very, very, very low possible bugs), it's pretty amazing and time saving.
 I can't play without this mod.

+# MapTweaks
+Increase map reveal radius or enable automapping (no charcoal required)

 # SkipIntroRedux
 Skip disclaimer (autoclick) and intro.
 Fading removal on main menu is broken, I'll probably fix it later.